 Body size and thickness

-Coming to the weight section, the GO Ultra and DJI Osmo Nano The difference between the bare weight of the DJI Osmo Nano and the case is only 0.6g, which is almost negligible.
-However, with the case on, the weight of the DJI Osmo Nano increases to 12.4g, making it feel heavier in the hand.
+In terms of weight, the GO Ultra and DJI Osmo Nano differ in weight by only 0.6g, which is almost negligible.
+However, with a protective case attached, the DJI Osmo Nano increases to 12.4g, making it noticeably heavier.

 logo

-Insta360 GO Ultra There is no logo on the camera and the DJI Osmo Nano The DJI logo is on the camera, and because the Osmo Nano is smaller, the logo is more visible on the camera.
+The Insta360 GO Ultra camera doesn't have a logo, while the DJI Osmo Nano camera does.
+This is because the Osmo Nano is smaller, making the brand logo more noticeable when worn.

-With no visible branding, the Insta360 GO Ultra blends in better with clothing when worn and is less likely to be the center of attention.
-However, there are those who believe that DJI Osmo Nano The brand logo design is more personalized and cooler, so this is purely a matter of personal preference.
+Because it lacks a prominent brand logo, the Insta360 GO Ultra blends more seamlessly into clothing and is less likely to become the center of attention.
+However, some people believe that the DJI Osmo Nano 's brand logo design is more distinctive and cooler, so this is purely a matter of personal preference.

 feeling of use